AshtonJ7/weather-dashboard/README.md

 ## Description

-Weather app that retrieves weather data for cities.
+This is a Weather app that retrieves weather data for different cities.
 This app uses the 5 Day Weather Forecast API to retrieve the weather information.

 ## Your Task